STAT-JET-ASU/STT3850DataAnalysis1/SyllabusSchedule/STT3850S22Syllabus.md

 * Quizzes --- Quizzes test concept knowledge and allow you to practice your skills in a different format than in class or Datacamp.
 Grading is credit (1)/no credit (0).
 To get completion credit for a quiz, you must earn **80% or more on the quiz**.
 You will get multiple tries to achieve this grade.
 Once the deadline has passed, there will be a period in which you can still get credit, beginning 12 hours after the original due date, but you must earn **90% or more on the quiz** in this "second chance" window of opportunity.

+* Labs --- Lab assignments allow you to practice skills that are not well-tested in quizzes, such as plotting and written interpretations of data analyses.
+Some of these may involve using the Workshop tool in AsULearn to give and receive peer feedback.

 * Projects --- The purpose of the projects is to tie together concepts and have you demonstrate your statistics and R programming knowledge by working on somewhat more open-ended problems than you encountered in DataCamp and quizzes.
 You will communicate your results in an R Markdown writeup.
 I will assess your projects with a rubric that I will provide to you in the assignment.

 * Engagement --- There are a number of ways to engage with the course and you will have a variety of ways to choose from.
-For example, you could provide feedback to the instructor (e.g., introduce yourself in your Private Forum), answer your classmates' questions about coding in `R`, complete self-reflections, or participate in class discussions via Poll Everywhere or AsULearn polls.
+For example, you could provide feedback to the instructor (e.g., introduce yourself in your Private Forum), answer your classmates' questions about coding in R, complete self-reflections, or participate in class discussions via Poll Everywhere or AsULearn polls.

+[AsULearn](https://asulearn.appstate.edu/) contains additional information about assignments.

-**Final Grade** = 40% DataCamp + 20% Quizzes + 15% Project 1 + 15% Project 2 + 10% Engagement
+**Final Grade** = 30% DataCamp + 15% Quizzes + 15% Labs + 15% Project 1 + 15% Project 2 + 10% Engagement

 ##### ***Course Grading Scale***